Neutrino pair annihilation driven jets from black-hole torus systems

 The right panel Fig.~\ref{fig:relout_avis} shows the opening angle of the relativistic outflow for the fiducial model and its variants with different values of $\alpha_\mathrm{vis}$ as a function of time.
 For the fiducial model (MT01s08), after $t=20\,{\rm ms}$, the opening angles of the relativistic outflow with $hw>100$ and $hw>10$ increase in time up to $t=40\,{\rm ms}$ reaching $0.07\,{\rm rad}$ and $0.11\,{\rm rad}$, respectively.
 This increase in the opening angle as well as the increase in the value of $L_{\rm jet,>100}$ reflects the development of the fireball due to pair annihilation energy deposition.
 Thereafter, the opening angles decrease over time.
 This is due to the decreasing outflow luminosity, which follows the decline in the pair annihilation deposition rate: the lateral pressure of the outflow decreases and this results in narrowing of the outflow in the lateral direction due to the pressure from the torus matter (see~Fig.~\ref{fig:prof_fid}).

-Table~\ref{tb:jetene} summarizes several key quantities: total mass of the matter accreted onto the BH at $t=200\,{\rm ms}$, total emitted neutrino energy, total pair annihilation deposition energy, total relativistic outflow energy, total isotropic relativistic outflow energy, averaged opening angle, and duration over which 90\% of the relativistic outflow energy is emitted.
-By $t=200\,{\rm ms}$, approximately $0.06\,M_\odot$ ($\approx 60\%$ of the torus mass) has been accreted onto the BH for the fiducial model.
-Thus, a few percent of the rest-mass energy of the torus is released in neutrinos.
+Table~\ref{tb:jetene} summarizes several key quantities: total mass of the matter accreted onto the BH from $t=20\,{\rm ms}$ to $200\,{\rm ms}$, total emitted neutrino energy, total pair annihilation deposition energy, total relativistic outflow energy, total isotropic relativistic outflow energy, averaged opening angle, and duration over which 90\% of the relativistic outflow energy is emitted.
+From $t=20\,{\rm ms}$ to $200\,{\rm ms}$, approximately $0.03\,M_\odot$ ($\approx 30\%$ of the torus mass) has been accreted onto the BH for the fiducial model.
+Thus, $\approx$ 6\% of the rest-mass energy of the torus is released in neutrinos.
 The efficiency is broadly comparable among the other models.
-The total pair annihilation deposition energy is a few percent of the total emitted neutrino energy, and the total relativistic outflow energy is a further few percent of the total pair annihilation deposition energy.
+The total pair annihilation deposition energy is $\approx$0.4--4\% of the total emitted neutrino energy, and the total relativistic outflow energy is a further $\approx$0.1--5\% of the total pair annihilation deposition energy.